katmutua/admission_controller/README.md

 # admission_controller

-- How to create an admission controller in Kubernetes
+- How to create an admission controller in Kubernetes Two types of admission controllers in Kubernetes
-    - we can dynamically configure what resources are subject to what admission webhooks via `ValidatingWebhookConfiguration` or `MutatingWebhookConfiguration`.

-- Kubernetes API is based on REST model; gives possibility of managing all workloads using HTTP requests

-Two types of admission controllers in Kubernetes
   - Validating admission controller: proxies the requests to the subscribed web hooks